We'd love to keep in touch.

 Your adventure starts in the incredible city of Tokyo.
 When you land, you’ll be greeted at the airport by our friendly team on the ground, who will make sure you have all of the information and documents needed for your journey ahead.
 Once you make your way to your hotel, the rest of the day is yours to relax or get your bearings around the city at your own pace.
 There's a lot of New World influence everywhere you look here, but there are plenty of ancient, soulful treasures to be uncovered, too – you won't need to look hard.

 This morning, you’ll head off with your own private local guide to explore some of Tokyo’s greatest sights.
-We can fully customise your tour today to make sure the activities and attractions visited are the perfect fit for you and your interests.
+We can fully customise your half day tour today to make sure the activities and attractions visited are the perfect fit for you and your interests.
 It’s a big city, with an almost overwhelming amount to see, so, as always, just chat to us about what’s important to you and we’ll make it happen.
-We’d personally recommend the Asakusa neighbourhood – home to Sensoji, one of Japan’s most popular Buddhist temples.
+For something a little different, our recommendation is an in-depth exploration of Asakusa, the historical heart of Tokyo.
+Get a hands-on look at the traditional craft of Edo Kiriko glass-cutting, visit some unique temples and shrines, and witness everyday life in this megacity for yourself.

-Another ride on the iconic bullet train will take you back to the capital in style today.
-You’ve got one last night in the country before your adventure comes to an end, so we know you’ll want to make the most of every second.
-We can suggest some extra places to stop off en route back to Tokyo if you’d like to break up the journey.
-Or, we can help with extra things to do and see in Tokyo itself (there’s plenty after all!)
+One last journey by rail today as you head back to the capital.
+You have one more night in the country before your adventure comes to an end, so we know you’ll want to make the most of every second.
+We can suggest different area of the city to explore, or help you organise further sightseeing… or just point you in the right direction for places to dine before you depart.
 Whichever option you choose, you can rest assured that your last day in Japan will be a memorable one.

 Today, you'll say goodbye to Japan and all of the traditions and soul that make it such a special place.
 Until next time, Japan.